OneSignalDevelopers/OneSignal-Angular-Sample/README.md

 ## Push Notification Integration In Angular

 Notes:
--This tutorial requires some basic knowledge on Angular -I´m using Angular 11.2
+* This tutorial requires some basic knowledge on Angular
+* I´m using Angular 11.2
--NodeJS version 14.0
+* NodeJS version 14.0

 Repo: